Grappling with Once-Saved-Always-Saved Premise

 ● “to the elect lady and her

-children whom I love in truth” (II John 1).
+children whom I love” (II John 1).

-the misconception of limited atonement.
+PS: There is no intention here to additionally re-visit the misconception of limited atonement.

 re-vitalising such a notion.
 Those